karan3486/Llama-2-7b-chat-finetune-streamlit/README.md

         </ul>
     </li>
 </ul>
+<h2>Note:</h2> <p>If you don't want to fine-tune, use my model directly from hugging face <a href="https://huggingface.co/karanstha/Llama-2-7b-chat-finetune" target="_blank">https://huggingface.co/karanstha/Llama-2-7b-chat-finetune</a> and move to step 2</p>
 <hr>
-<h3>For creating an end-to-end application using Streamlit and Ngrok</h3>
+<h3>2-For creating an end-to-end application using Streamlit and Ngrok</h3>
 <ul>
     <li><strong>Create an Ngrok account</strong>:
         <ul>